-The capital has been moved for several times during the history of Iran and Tehran is the 32nd capital city.
-It was first chosen by the king of Qajar dynasty, Agha Mohammad Khan, in 1796.
-October 6 is the day Iran was officially known as the capital city of Iran and If you check the calendar, It is marked as Tehran’s day.
-On this day you can buy cinema tickets with 50% discount and visit all museums and monuments located in Tehran for free.
+The capital has been moved for several times during the history of Iran and Tehran is the 32nd capital city of the country.
+It was first chosen by the king of Qajar dynasty, Agha Mohammad Khan, in October 6th, 1796.
+And every year we celebrate this day as the day of Tehran!
+On this day you can buy cinema tickets with 50% discount; and also, visit all museums and monuments located in Tehran for free!

-Shahvand palace, Also known as the Green palace, goes back to 1922; and the architecture of this palace was Mirza Ja’afar Kashi in 1301.
+Shahvand palace, or the Green palace, goes back to 1922; and the architecture of this palace was Mirza Ja’afar Kashi.
 It took 6 years to complete the palace.
-It is located in North west of Sa’dabad complex and it was residence of Reza Pahlavi.
-The outward appearance was built with marble stones and that’s why some people know it as the Marble palace.
+The palace is located in North west of Sa’dabad complex and it was residence of Reza Pahlavi.
+The outward appearance was built with marble stones; and that’s why some people also know it as the Marble palace.
 Some of the most noticeable things about this palace is that the walls are covered with Hossein Behzad’s illuminations.
-And also, you can see in this palace is that the pattern of the rug which is located in the center of the hall is harmonized with the ceiling’s motif.
+And also, you can see that the pattern of the rug, located in the center of the hall, that have harmony with the ceiling’s motif!

 White palace or Nation palace is the biggest palace in the whole Sa’dabad complex.
 The outward color of the palace has given the name “White palace” to it.
 It was Mohammadreza and Farah Pahlavi’s Summer-quart residence.
-The appearance of this palace is in Iranian-Roman style.
-There are some paintings around the first floor’s balcony with the content of Iranian mythology, Shahnameh.
+The appearance of this palace is in Iranian-Roman style; and there are some paintings around the first floor’s balcony with the content of Iranian mythology, Shahnameh.

 Azadi tower, also known as Shahyad tower, is a memorial building from the modern phase of Tehran.
-They built it under the order of Mohammad Reza Shah, king of the Pahlavi dynasty, to mark the 2,500th year of the foundation of the Imperial State of Iran in 1971.This monument that was built by Hossein Amanat is located on Azadi square in Tehran; and has the name of the place of it’s location.
+They built it under the order of Mohammad Reza Shah, to mark the 2,500th year of the foundation of the Imperial State of Iran in 1971.This monument that was built by Hossein Amanat is located on Azadi square in Tehran; and has the name of the place of it’s location.

-He had won an award do design the tower in 1966.
-According to an interview he had with BBC World News, he was inspired to design the tower in the way that “it starts from the base and moves up towards the sky” because he felt that Iran “should be moving towards a higher level”.
+Hossein Amanat had won an award do design the tower in 1966.
+According to an interview he had with BBC World News, he was inspired to design the tower in the way that “it starts from the base and moves up towards the sky”; because of the feeling he had that Iran “should move towards a higher level”.

-The building was planned to be named Darvāze-ye Kuroš (“Gate of Cyrus”), but Bahram Farahvashi, a scholar and professor of ancient Iranian languages who worked with the Council of Celebrations, came up with the officially designated name of the structure, Šahyād Āryāmehr.
-It was named Shahyad (means: (“Shah’s Memorial”) in honor of the Shah (Mohammad Reza Pahlavi).
-It was opened to public in 1972 and after 1979 Revolution the building’s name changed to Azadi tower.
+At first they planned to name the building Darvāze-ye Kuroš (“Gate of Cyrus”); but Bahram Farahvashi, a scholar and professor of ancient Iranian languages who worked with the Council of Celebrations, came up with the officially designated name of the structure, Šahyād Āryāmehr.
+They finally named the structure “Shahyad” (means: (“Shah’s Memorial”) in honor of the Shah (Mohammad Reza Pahlavi).
+They opened it to public in 1972; and after 1979 Revolution the building’s name changed to Azadi tower.

 The lobby structure consists of six floors.
 The first three floors consist of 63 trade units, 11 food courts, a cafeteria, and a commercial products exhibition which is supposed to be about 260 square meters .